MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-access-on-azure-content.md

 ### Resilience

 When you deploy SWIFT components on-premises, you need to make decisions about resilience.
-For on-premises resilience, we recommend that you deploy into at least two separate data centers, so that a data center failure doesn’t compromise your business.
+For on-premises resilience, we recommend that you deploy into at least two separate data centers, so that a data center failure doesn't compromise your business.
 The same considerations apply in Azure, although some different concepts apply.

 #### Azure resilience concepts